kielfriedt/lustre-buildbot-config/README.md

-# The Lustre Buildbot Configuration
+# The Spack Buildbot Configuration

-Welcome, this is the buildbot configuration and infrastructure used by the Lustre Buildbot at http://build.lustre.org.
-It's used to automate the process of testing patch sets submitted to Lustre project on [Gerrit] (http://review.whamcloud.com).
-If you would like to contribute to improving our testing infrastructure please open a pull request against this Github repository.
-If you have any questions or feedback, feel free to contact us at <buildbot-admin@lustre.org>.
+Welcome, this is the buildbot configuration and infrastructure used by the Spack Buildbot at http://spack.io.
+It's used to automate the process of testing packages to Spack project. if you would like to contribute to improving our testing infrastructure please open a pull request against this Github repository.
+If you have any questions or feedback, feel free to contact us at <buildbot-admin@Spack.org>.

 ## Build and Test Strategy

-### Patch Sets

-The Lustre project relies on Gerrit to track proposed changes.
-Changes submitted to Gerrit are called patch sets.
-Each patch set submitted will be automatically tested by the buildbot.
-As you fix the code and push new changes to Gerrit, each patch set is queued to be built.
-Results of the build are submitted to Gerrit once a build completes.
-Build products (tarball, srpm, rpms) of a successful build will be available for two weeks.

-### Tags

-The Lustre project is periodically tagged.
-The Lustre git repository is polled every hour for new or modified tags.
-If a new/modified tag is found, a change is submitted to the build master and a full build is performed.
-Once a tag is successfully built, build products (tarball, srpm, rpms) will be available indefinitely.

 ### Builder Types

-When a new patch set is submitted, it is queued up for testing on all of the available builders.
+Nightly,Weekly and specific package groups are tested.
+This is queued up for testing on all of the available builders.
 There is currently only one type of builder:

 * BUILD: These builders are responsible for verifying that a change